The Invention of Granola

 Granola: A Health Food?

 The word granola, especially in the USA, has been used as proxy for everything to do with going back to nature, healthy living, and alternative lifestyles.
-When I was in Antarctica in 1991 those who were pushing for better environmental practices, or wanting to opt out of the bacon, eggs and sausages Scott Base breakfasts prepared by armed forces cooks, were referred to as ‘granolas’.
+When I was in Antarctica in 1991 those who were pushing for better environmental practices, or simply wanting to opt out of the bacon, eggs and sausages Scott Base breakfasts, were referred to as ‘granolas’.
 However, granola is not as healthy as its reputation suggests.
 Coating the muesli with those two old junk food favourites, oil and sugar (as honey or syrup), for toasting creates something more tasty than muesli but with far higher calories.
 So consume in moderation.

 And if you want to make your own, this engagingly written Guardian page by Felicity Cloake offers plenty of useful advice (and a recipe) that accords with my own thoughts.